HOW TO APPLY

 - The research, practice or theory of change informing a well-designed plan.

-- Measurable outputs and outcomes with the potential for impact.
+- Specific and measurable outputs and outcomes with the potential for long-term impact.

 - Budgetary information provided must be accurate and supported throughout the application.